公主病

 Princess Syndrome

-gōngzhǔ bìng
+Pronounced gōngzhǔ bìng in Mandarin

-What Does It Mean?
+What Does 公主病 Mean?

 Think of someone who genuinely believes the world is her royal court and everyone else is staff.
-'Princess Syndrome' describes a woman (or girl) with an inflated sense of entitlement — expecting to be pampered, catered to, and treated like royalty without reciprocating.
+Emerging around 2023, 'Princess Syndrome' describes a woman (or girl) with an inflated sense of entitlement — expecting to be pampered, catered to, and treated like royalty without reciprocating.
 In Chinese internet culture it's a sharp dig at self-centeredness in relationships and daily life, though it has also been reclaimed tongue-in-cheek by women who wear it as a badge of playful self-indulgence.

 Cultural Context

 As China's middle class expanded and single-child families became the norm, critics argued that some young women grew up over-pampered.
 Dating culture amplified the discourse — men on forums complained about high-maintenance partners while women pushed back, arguing the label polices female self-worth.
 By 2023 the term lives comfortably in both sincere criticism and ironic self-description.
+The term originated and spread primarily on Tieba (Baidu Post Bar).

 她点外卖要求骑手备注'轻拿轻放,本公主心情不好',真的公主病晚期了。